 Founder, Wellness Shepherd

-A trusted older adult advocate and consultant who has hands-on experience with healthcare systems, retirement options, senior living residences, and wellness programs in Mexico, Ecuador, and other countries.
+A trusted older adult advocate and consultant who has hands-on experience with healthcare systems, retirement options, senior living residences, and end-of-life options in Mexico, Ecuador, and other countries.
 She provides informed and thoughtful transition guidance and curated options for families and elders moving to Latin America.

 © Wendy Jane Carrel 2025 http://www.WellnessShepherd.com